 - 1. Path will need lighting and handrail for pedestrians and cyclists - 2.
-Path becomes quite steep so may need to be graded or may need to design ramps for pedestrians, bikes and conform to ADA requirements.
+Path becomes quite steep so may need to be graded or may need to design steps for pedestrians

 Photo 18: Westvale Park - Planned path for pedestrians and cyclists